-Joel Sartore is a photographer, speaker, author, teacher, and a 20-year contributor to National Geographic magazine.
+Joel Sartore is an award-winning photographer, speaker, author, conservationist, and the 2018 National Geographic Explorer of the Year.
+He is a regular contributor to National Geographic Magazine, and an Eagle Scout.
 His hallmarks are a sense of humor and a Midwestern work ethic.

-Joel is always happy to return from his travels around the world to his home in Lincoln, Nebraska where he lives with his wife Kathy and their three children.
+Joel is always happy to return from his travels around the world to his home in Lincoln, Nebraska.

 What can I do to help the Photo Ark?

 How do I become a National Geographic Photographer?